-This is a scenario where crooks hope that you will fall for their scam as a legitimate request, and will provide them with some form of authentication – username and password, full address, perhaps even a credit card information.
+This is a scenario where crooks hope that you will fall for their scam as a legitimate request, and will provide them with some form of authentication – username and password, full address, perhaps even credit card information.
 By themselves, little tidbits of information may not look harmful, but they can be used elsewhere to aid scammers in accessing more information on you, and ultimately using it as means for identity theft.

 There may be different malicious actions taken – you may be taken to the page that can prompt you to download a program, or click on further links – and ultimately result in getting your computer infected.
-It may be done to simply damage your computer system by infecting your computer with a virus, or to install a malware and spyware on your computer, that can provide scammers with more information on you, stealing your passwords and personal information directly from your machine.
+It may be done to simply damage your computer system by infecting your computer with a virus, or to install malware and spyware on your computer, that can provide scammers with more information on you, stealing your passwords and personal information directly from your machine.
 If you suspect your computer has been infected by a virus or spyware, you may need to run diagnostics and have your computer system – or perhaps even a network – repaired.

-Most of programs allow you to preview the link before clicking on it.
-In my case, Microsoft Outlook displays a window with full URL – once I hovered my pointer over supposed fedex.com link, a true link to a domain with a Brazilizan extention .br appeared.
-It still has the word “fedex” in the link somewhere, but if you pay attention, you realize it is not an authentic link.
+Most of the programs allow you to preview the link before clicking on it.
+In my case, Microsoft Outlook displays a window with a full URL – once I hovered my pointer over the supposed fedex.com link, a true link to a domain with a Brazilian extention .br appeared.
+It still has the word “FedEx” in the link somewhere, but if you pay attention, you realize it is not an authentic link.
 You can also check the email properties – it may look like lots of gobbledygook, but you should be able to find the line that says “Received:” – in my case, it came from the server at webmail.yujii.com.tw – which is in Taiwan.
 Again, not a likely FedEx resource.

 Use common sense.
 Credible organizations do not send emails of this kind.
 If there is an issue with your account – if you have any – they will still send you a good old “snail mail” – an actual letter.
-When in doubt – delete the email, and go directly to the institution’s website – in this case, I would open my browser, and in the browser window I will go directly to the source – in this example, to http://www.fedex.com – or better yet, use the official phone number and call the organization directly to speak with an authorized representative about your account.
+When in doubt – delete the email, and go directly to the institution’s website – in this case, I would open my browser, and in the browser window, I will go directly to the source – in this example, to https://fedex.com – or better yet, use the official phone number and call the organization directly to speak with an authorized representative about your account.